 - And the visualization application.

 ARMOR collects, integrates and analyzes sensor data to report the physiological conditions of individuals in real time.
-Through a standard Bluetooth sensor, the heart rate is measured and with the patented ECTemp algorithm data is processed to accurately estimate the core body temperature.
+Through a standard low-energy wireless connectivity sensor, the heart rate is measured and with the patented ECTemp algorithm data is processed to accurately estimate the core body temperature.
 The system provides immediate feedback and warning signals via the monitor display.

 In addition to heart rate and core temperature, the heat stress monitor can measure other parameters such as respiratory rate, blood oxygen level, location, activity, orientation, dysfunction in posture and falls to protect workers from a broad range of injuries.